Vyral/jon-mann/_posts/2018-10-03-your-8-step-guide-to-buying-a-home-in-hawaii.md

 Here in Hawaii, there are eight specific steps to buying a home:

-**1. Find a good local agent.** I’d certainly be happy to help you in this regard, but if not, remember that there are certain questions you need to ask an agent to find whether they’re really qualified to assist you.
+**1. Find a good local agent.** I’d certainly be happy to help you in this regard, but if not, remember that there are certain questions you need to ask an agent to find out whether they’re really qualified to assist you.

 **2. Find a good local lender.** Some of the home buying rules are different here than they are on the mainland, so it’s important that you find a local lender.